EdwardSAdame/simulacros-ai-assistant/src/knowledge/general/founder_manifesto.md

 - The prestige of **Universidad Nacional de Colombia**, where only the elite endure.
 - The discipline of elite athletics, where performance is measured without excuses.
 - The combat culture I admired — resilience, struggle, inevitability.
-- The stories of warriors (The Odyssey by Homer) and empires that defined human greatness.
+- The stories of warriors and empires that defined human greatness.

 Invicto means *undefeated, unconquered*.
 It became the perfect banner under which to build this movement.